prof-rossetti/intro-to-python/exercises/web-app/checkpoints/3-render-template.md

 </html>
 ```

+Notice the block called "content" (i.e. `{% block content %}`), which is a placeholder for the respective page contents.

-Let's change the "home.html", "about.html", and "hello.html" templates to use the following contents, respectively.
+Let's update the "home.html", "about.html", and "hello.html" templates to leverage this shared layout, using the following contents, respectively:

 Inside "web_app/templates/home.html":